Connect with us

 In other words, the highest concentration of risk is exactly where you’d expect: older, denser, often lower-income housing stock in the city core.

-Will’s house and his neighbor’s home, both part of an ongoing housing and retaliation lawsuit, show up in that same zone of concern — flagged as lines that may contain or have historically been connected to lead, even after he personally replaced a severely corroded galvanized pipe in his own basement.
+Will’s house and his neighbor’s home, both part of an ongoing housing and retaliation lawsuit, show up in that same zone of concern — flagged as lines that may contain or have historically been connected to lead, even after he personally replaced a severely corroded galvanized pipe in his own bathroom.

 2. What Cedar Rapids and The Gazette Told the Public in 2024